 - Discretionary Housing Payments to help people receiving Housing Benefit or the Housing Element of Universal Credit but are struggling to pay their rent or need help with moving costs or rent in advance.

 Support managing your account online

 If you are not confident using the internet there is a range of support available to you:

-- The Forest CAB will be providing digital support for any Universal Credit customer who requires assistance.
-You should ask your Work Coach when attending interviews at the Job Centre about a referral to this service.
+- The Forest CAB provides digital support for any Universal Credit customer who requires assistance.
+You should ask your Work Coach when attending interviews at the Job Centre about a referral to this service

-- Gloucestershire’s Adult Education team have designed courses tailored specifically to help you manage your Universal Credit account.
+- Gloucestershire’s Adult Education team has designed courses tailored specifically to help you manage your Universal Credit account